 Training is everything

-With just a couple of tentative events a year to potentially make a career at surfing big waves, does the Oahu-based surfer drop everything when the event is called 'on' and goes ahead?
+And yet.
+It appears that Emily’s real choice is a more profound one.
+Existential, even.
+With just a couple tentative events a year to potentially make a career at surfing big waves…does she lose her soul, or at least the reason she surfs big waves in the first place, in order to train and drop everything when the event is called ON?

 Pushing the limits

-Luckily for Izzi, she has three-time event champion Paige Alms to guide her through the process.
-That, and Izzi is a hell of a waterwoman and surfer, so the learning curve isn’t too steep.
+Lucky for Izzi, though, she’s got 3X event champion, Paige Alms, to guide her through the process.
+That, and Izzi is a hell of a water woman and surfer, herself…so the learning curve isn’t entirely too steep.

-Regardless of whether their motives are dissimilar – Emily questioning a route, even if she’s talented enough to win, or Izzi doing a full-180 at the height of her SUP career to surf Jaws – this discipline is especially tough.
+It certainly is.
+For both of these women.
+Regardless of whether their motives are dissimilar—Emily questioning the contest route, even if she’s talented enough to win, or Izzi doing a full-180 at the height of her SUP career to surf Jaws—either choice is a dangerous one.

-Emily, for instance, blew out her knee in the contest a year prior, an injury from which it took many months to recuperate.
+Emily, for instance, blew out her knee in the contest a year prior, an injury that took many months to recuperate from.